jmajerus/infrastructure-mode-dns/README.md

 ## Executive Summary

-This proposal requests enhancements to Technitium DNS Server that move beyond simple automation toggles toward a smarter, intention-aware integration between DNS and DHCP.
-At present, automatic removal of A/AAAA records on lease expiry can prematurely delete valid infrastructure mappings — particularly in test or mixed environments where administrators shorten lease times or manually define host records.
-The October 2025 AWS DNS outage, caused by an automation fault that propagated invalid records and disrupted dependent services worldwide, underscores the need for more conservative, context-sensitive DNS handling.
-By introducing safeguards such as a “Do not delete on lease expiry” option, lease-grace reconciliation, and detection of manual intent, Technitium can evolve into a self-hardening, administrator-aligned system that prioritizes stability, transparency, and resilience over rigid timing rules.
+This proposal introduces Infrastructure Mode — a new, first-class operating posture for Technitium DNS/DHCP — that is not in current releases today.
+Infrastructure Mode treats administrator-created DNS records and fixed DHCP reservations as durable infrastructure by default, adds conservative reconciliation paths, and surfaces intent and provenance so automation can act safely.

+In contrast to today’s lease-led behavior, Infrastructure Mode:
+- preserves admin-created/static A/AAAA records and fixed DHCP reservations by default (no auto-delete on lease expiry);
+- reconciles via a policy-driven grace window instead of hard-deleting immediately;
+- promotes DNS-first awareness: when a static A/AAAA exists, DHCP is prompted/auto-aligned and drift is detected;
+- makes decisions visible (why a record is retained, when it will be cleaned, how it was created) with auditability;
+- ships with conservative, stability-first defaults (“safety rails”) vendors can tune.

+Availability: Infrastructure Mode is a proposed capability.
+Some behaviors can be approximated with existing per-record flags, but the unified, intention-aware mode described here is not yet fully available.
+This repository is the design and vendor brief to make it real.

 ---

-## Future Direction: Toward Intention-Aware, Self-Hardening DNS/DHCP Integration
+## Future Direction: Introducing Infrastructure Mode (Intention-Aware, Self-Hardening)

-While this proposal represents a meaningful conceptual refinement, its implementation is straightforward — a matter of a few additional conditions and default behaviors.
-It does not require rearchitecture so much as a clarification of intent: DNS and DHCP should naturally align with how administrators already expect them to behave.
-When a record is deliberately created or fixed, the system should infer persistence rather than require redundant configuration steps.
-In that sense, this “future direction” is a modest, practical improvement — a small change in code that brings the software’s behavior into closer harmony with real-world usage.
+Infrastructure Mode is a named, explicit operating posture — not just a collection of toggles — that clarifies how DNS and DHCP behave when human intent is evident.
+It can be implemented incrementally (several parts are small, localized changes), but the value comes from treating the behaviors as a coherent mode that administrators can opt into (and vendors can ship as the recommended default).

+The guiding principle is straightforward: when a record is deliberately created or a lease is made fixed, the system infers persistence and protects it without extra steps.
+This brings the software’s behavior into closer harmony with real-world usage, where infrastructure should not vanish due to transient lease churn.

 ### 1. Respect for Administrator Intent
 The system should distinguish between: